Auckley: Transport

-Auckley has bus services to Doncaster, Finningley, Haxey and Epworth.
+Auckley has bus services for Doncaster, Finningley, Haxey and Epworth.
 The nearest railway station is Doncaster.

 Sport

 Auckley has two large fishing lakes, called Hayfield Lakes.
-These lakes were used to hold the Fish'O'Mania contest, which is always live on Sky Sports once a year.
-In 2006 the event was held on 21 July and it lasted 6 hours.
+These lakes were used to hold the Fish'O'Mania contest, which was shown live on Sky Sports annually.
 In 2006, prize money for the winner reached £68,000, which makes the contest one of the most lucrative in the fishing calendar.
 The last Fish'O'Mania contest held at the Hayfield Lakes was in 2007.
-Since then the competition has been moved to the Cudmore Fisheries in Staffordshire from 2008 onwards.
+From 2008 the competition moved to the Cudmore Fisheries in Staffordshire.

 Annual show

 Every August there is an annual show on the playing fields called the 'Auckley Show'.
 It is generally centred on a large Marquee that is erected on the playing fields.
 Dances, discos and gardening competitions play a role in the events.
 The rest of the field consists of a large car-boot sale, stalls from various government branches (usually Fire service and Police) and personal stalls.
 The main event lasts one day (on a Saturday) with the Marquee open from the Friday through to the early hours of Sunday morning.
-Traditionally there is always a 'tug-of-war' match at some point in the afternoon.
+Traditionally, there is always a 'tug-of-war' match at some point in the afternoon.